patrickkunka/easydropdown/README.md

 #### Arrow

+The "arrow" component can be used to communicate the open/closed state of the dropdown and also to provide an additional affordance for opening the dropdown.
+By using the `open` state on the "root" parent above, we can adjust the styling of the  arrow based on whether or not the dropdown is open or closed.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |
 | Base        | `edd-arrow`           | `classNames.arrow`         |

 #### Select

+This is the actual select element passed to the `easydropdown()` factory function on instantiation.
+Once the dropdown markup has been generated, the original `select` element is injected inside the head after the "value" component, and given the class name shown below (`'edd-select'` by default).

+It is held inside the head so that we can give the dropdown tab focus, and support various other keyboard functionality.
+For this reason, the `<select>` element must be invisible but not hidden.

+When in native mode, we can target the select element using the `native` state on the "root" parent above in order to ensure that the select UI is visible when open.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |